-*Geek Box: Diet Quality Index
+*Geek Box: Diet Quality Indices

-There are several ways an index may assess diet quality: basing the index on food groups and nutrient intakes is the most common, for example and index may have “red meat” as a food group, and then thresholds in grams per day upon which higher or lower scores are assigned.
-Conversely, polyunsaturated fats may have a threshold in percentages, which higher or lower scores assigned based on PUFA intake as percentage of total energy intake.
+There are several ways an index may assess diet quality.
+Basing the index on food groups and nutrient intakes is the most common, e.g., an index may have “low-fat dairy” as a food group, and then thresholds in grams per day upon which higher or lower scores are assigned.
+Alternatively, polyunsaturated fats [PUFA] may have a threshold in percentages, to which higher or lower scores are assigned based on PUFA intake as percentage of total energy intake.

-In contrast, dietary components associated with negative health outcomes, including sugar-sweetened beverages and fruit juices, red/processed meats, trans fats, and sodium have a points score inverse to consumption.
-For example, the max score for sodium is <1,612mg/d, while a score of 0 for sodium >5,271mg/d sodium intake results in a score of 0.
+In contrast, dietary components associated with negative health outcomes, including sugar-sweetened beverages and fruit juices, red/processed meats, trans fats, and sodium have points scores inverse to consumption.
+For example, the maximum score for sodium intake in the Alternate Healthy Eating Index is awarded for <1,612mg/d sodium intake, while >5,271mg/d sodium intake results in a score of 0.

 Where evidence exists of the effects of a specific diet, such as in the case of a Portfolio Diet, the diet quality index for that diet may be based on evidence from interventions of the effects of the component parts of the diet.
 In the case of the Portfolio Diet, the diet quality index was created by categorising the diet into 6 components: plant protein, nuts, viscous fibre, plant sterols, MUFA, and saturated fat and cholesterol sources.